The Ultimate Guide to Cheddar Cheese: History, Types, and Uses

 1. Mild Cheddar

 Mild cheddar is aged for the shortest period, typically between two to three months.
-It has a smooth, creamy texture and a subtle, milky flavor, making it a favorite for sandwiches and melting purposes.
+It has a smooth, creamy texture and a subtle, milky flavour, making it a favourite for sandwiches and melting purposes.

 2. Medium Cheddar